weaviate/weaviate/docs/en/use/graphql_filters_local.md

 }
 ```

-The same holds for GetMeta queries.
+The same holds for Meta queries.

 ## geoCoordinates
 Distance ranges of geoCoordinates can be filtered as follows: